07KG/P5-IfArith-Compiler/discussion.md

 nuts and bolts of code, try to use this experience as a way to think about how you would approach doing group code critique.
 What would you do differently next time, what did you learn?

+--START--
+We saw some challenges in getting used to and learning the different linking and execution conventions alongside code analysis.
+Overall, getting used to a new project style proved to be a challenge throughout.
+Arranging times to meet while we each had different exam schedules proved to be an additional point of stress and we had struggles getting files to execute on different machines.
+This did prove to be a learning experience in and of itself.

+It was interesting to see a more thoroughly developed compiler.
+Additionally, the breakdown of different levels helped us understand different levels of languages.

+We learned how to work as a team as we divided up work amongst one another and persevered through different obstacles throughout the project.

+Next time, the best improvement might just be to tackle the project as early as possible.
+--END--